Piano Tuner to Piano Tuner

 The prime 5ths are used to determine the best prime octave width for the particular piano being mapped and eventually tuned.
 When the widths of the prime 5ths are added together, when that total is -3.0, the prime octave width is about right.
 Continue reading

-Mapping the treble uses information found when the A4 numbers were measured, and a completed mapping of the prime octave: A3, D4, E4, & A4.
+2. the completed mapping of the prime octave: A3, D4, E4, & A4.
 Continue reading

 The prime octave needs to be wide enough for the 5ths to sound good, but not so wide as to create excessive beating in the prime 4ths, or in the prime octave itself.
 Continue reading